Antonio Pietrangeli

 Antonio Pietrangeli (19 January 1919 – 12 July 1968) was an Italian film director and screenwriter.
-He was a major practitioner of the Commedia all'italiana genre.
+He was a major practitioner of the commedia all'italiana genre.

 Biography

 Pietrangeli was born in Rome.
 He started in the film industry by writing movie reviews for Italian cinema magazines such as Bianco e Nero and Cinema.

-As a screenwriter, his works include Ossessione and La terra trema directed by Luchino Visconti, Fabiola directed by Alessandro Blasetti, and Europa '51 directed by Roberto Rossellini.
+As a screenwriter, his works include Ossessione and La Terra Trema directed by Luchino Visconti, Fabiola directed by Alessandro Blasetti, and Europe '51 directed by Roberto Rossellini.

-Pietrangeli's own directing debut was Il sole negli occhi, a 1953 film starring Gabriele Ferzetti.
-This was followed by the Alberto Sordi comedies Lo scapolo (1956) and Souvenir d'Italie (1957).
+Pietrangeli's own directing debut was Empty Eyes, a 1953 film starring Gabriele Ferzetti.
+This was followed by the Alberto Sordi comedies The Bachelor (1956) and Souvenirs d'Italie (1957).

-The director's career highlights include Adua e le compagne (1960), a drama with Marcello Mastroianni and Simone Signoret, the supernatural comedy Fantasmi a Roma (1961), again with Mastroianni, Il magnifico cornuto (1964), a comedy of adultery starring Claudia Cardinale and Ugo Tognazzi, and the comedy-drama Io la conoscevo bene (1965) with Stefania Sandrelli.
+The director's career highlights include Adua and Her Friends (1960), a drama with Marcello Mastroianni and Simone Signoret, the supernatural comedy Ghosts of Rome (1961), again with Mastroianni, The Magnificent Cuckold (1964), a comedy of adultery starring Claudia Cardinale and Ugo Tognazzi, and the comedy-drama I Knew Her Well (1965) with Stefania Sandrelli.

-He won the Nastro d'Argento for Best Director for Io la conoscevo bene.
+He won the Nastro d'Argento for Best Director for I Knew Her Well.

-Pietrangeli died from drowning by accident in the Gulf of Gaeta in 1968, while working on the film Come, quando, perché.
-The movie was completed by his friend, director Valerio Zurlini.
+Pietrangeli died from drowning by accident in the Gulf of Gaeta in 1968, while working on the film How, When and with Whom.
+The film was completed by his friend, director Valerio Zurlini.